 Why should you buy this?
 It’s a beautiful, stylish phone with all the features you could want.

 Who’s it for?
 Samsung fans after the best-looking global phone around.

 Why we picked the Samsung Galaxy S20 Plus:

-So it’s not the best camera phone, the most powerful phone, or even the cheapest phone — but the Samsung Galaxy S20 Plus is well of the best well-rounded smartphones you can buy right now, and it’ll work on pretty much every network out there.
+So it’s not the best camera phone, the most powerful phone, or even the cheapest phone — but the Samsung Galaxy S20 Plus is one of the best well-rounded smartphones you can buy right now, and it’ll work on pretty much every network out there.
 The latest hardware means it’s a powerful beast, thanks to the Snapdragon 865, up to 12GB of RAM, and a hefty 4,500mAh battery that’ll easily last a day on moderate use.
 A triple-lens camera on the back provides strong shots in a variety of circumstances, and it’s all underlined by a svelte design that’s neither too big nor too small.
 It nestles perfectly in the hand, and it feels reassuringly solid to boot.

-Samsung is a global brand, so it makes sense it makes its biggest flagships available pretty much everywhere, and on every network.
+Samsung is a global brand, so it makes sense that it makes its biggest flagships available pretty much everywhere and on every network.
 You won’t have an issue putting your unlocked Galaxy S20 Plus on any U.S. network, so you can jump between carriers as you wish.
 The only issue is making sure you get the correct model.
 Most will be sold as “unlocked,” but just to be sure, make sure the model number of the phone you’re buying ends in AA — like SM-G986UZAAXAA.

 Why should you buy this?
 It’s the best iPhone on the market, thanks to that triple-lens camera and OLED screen.

 Who’s it for?
 Apple fans who want an unlocked phone that works with any carrier.